funkypenguins-geek-cookbook/helm-fission/README.md

 # Performance: 100msec cold start

-Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
-When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
+Fission maintains a pool of &#34;warm&#34; containers that each contain a small dynamic loader.
+When a function is first called, i.e. &#34;cold-started&#34;, a running container is chosen and the function is loaded.
 This pool is what makes Fission fast: cold-start latencies are typically about 100msec.

 # Kubernetes is the right place for Serverless

-We're built on Kubernetes because we think any non-trivial app will use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these together seamlessly.
+We&#39;re built on Kubernetes because we think any non-trivial app will use a combination of serverless functions and more conventional microservices, and Kubernetes is a great framework to bring these together seamlessly.

-Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster &mdash; such as monitoring or log aggregation &mdash; also helps with ops on your Fission deployment.
+Building on Kubernetes also means that anything you do for operations on your Kubernetes cluster &amp;mdash; such as monitoring or log aggregation &amp;mdash; also helps with ops on your Fission deployment.

 # Getting started and documentation